elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-advantages-of-using-water-cooling-over-air-cooling-in-heat-maintenance.md

 url: /learn/computer-science/questions/what-are-the-advantages-of-using-water-cooling-over-air-cooling-in-heat-maintenance
 score: -1.0
 related_article1:
-    id: 161552
+    id: 161289
+    title: >-
-    title: What are the advantages of using a command line interface over a graphical user interface?
+        What are the key characteristics of mainframe computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
+    url: /learn/computer-science/questions/what-are-the-key-characteristics-of-mainframe-computers
 related_article2:
-    id: 161296
+    id: 161535
-    title: How is FLOPS used to evaluate supercomputer performance?
+    title: >-
+        How do supercomputers differ in their uses compared to mainframe computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-is-flops-used-to-evaluate-supercomputer-performance
+    url: /learn/computer-science/questions/how-do-supercomputers-differ-in-their-uses-compared-to-mainframe-computers
 related_article3:
-    id: 161304
+    id: 161297
-    title: What is the difference between lossless and lossy data compression?
+    title: >-
+        What is the function of failover mechanisms in mainframe fault tolerance?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-lossless-and-lossy-data-compression
+    url: /learn/computer-science/questions/what-is-the-function-of-failover-mechanisms-in-mainframe-fault-tolerance
 related_article4:
-    id: 161293
+    id: 161678
-    title: What is the purpose of encryption in access control?
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-encryption-in-access-control
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article5:
-    id: 161325
+    id: 161550
+    title: >-
-    title: What are the disadvantages of a gesture-based interface compared to other user interfaces?
+        What are the main characteristics of open source software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-gesturebased-interface-compared-to-other-user-interfaces
+    url: /learn/computer-science/questions/what-are-the-main-characteristics-of-open-source-software
 ---

 &nbsp;